mdhwang/UFC-Fight-Victor-Predictor/README.md

 I was rewarded.

-Reyes KOed Weidman in the second round.
+Reyes KOed Weidman in the first round.

 But let's make sure I didn't just get lucky.